cluvio/agent/SECURITY.md

 ## Authorisation

-Once authenticated the Cluvio server checks that the agent has acutally been registered with the system.
+After successful authentication of the agent, the Cluvio server checks that the agent has actually been registered with the system.
 If not, the connection is terminated, otherwise the connection is fully established and application protocol traffic is allowed.